 While impostor syndrome haunts us all from time to time, Chua never lets himself fall prey to self-doubt; after all, everyone needs to start somewhere to get where they want to be.
 “Sometimes in life, we just have to fake it to make it,” he shared.
 “I faked it and faked it, until it became a reality.”

 So here is my tip for you today, say “YES” to your challenges today—so you can say “YES” to the victories you have in your future.

 Just say yes to student opportunities.

 While it’s never too late to start saying “yes” (I’m living proof; I was a lazy student and unambitious new grad), the earlier you start doing so, the more opportunities you’ll have in your career.

-Shaunak Maru, SPT (soon to be DPT!) was only in his first semester of PT school when local entrepreneur, Ben Fung, PT, DPT, MBA presented him with an idea.
+Shaunak Maru, PT, DPT was only in his first semester of PT school when local entrepreneur, Ben Fung, PT, DPT, MBA presented him with an idea.
 Fung recommended that Maru start a Lunch N’ Learn program on his campus (University of St. Augustine for Health Sciences, San Marcos, CA).

 Fung connected Maru with a team at CSULB who provided him with a layout of how they run their Lunch N’ Learn programs.
 After that, Maru worked with several professors to launch his own Lunch N’ Learn program at USA, San Marcos.

 Maru understood that getting a program such as this would take quite a bit of legwork and preparation, so he joined the Student Physical Therapy Association (S.P.T.A.) as a board member to get help from some of the other members to get the program running.